-The result would be a gigantic catalog of different clothing styles and fashions from which anyone in the new city can choose their apparel.
-There would be far more variety than in capitalism, because many, many more people can openly participate in the process.
+The result would be a gigantic catalog of different clothing styles and fashions from which anyone in the new city could choose their apparel.
+There would be far more variety than in capitalism, because many, many more people could openly participate in the process.

 Understanding the “Cost” of Clothing

 How much does a piece of clothing “cost” in the new economy?
 And how does a person “pay” for it?

 The “cost” of a piece of clothing is determined by the amount of human time needed to produce it.
 This “cost” is “paid” by a person who wants to “buy” the clothing by contributing human time into the economic system.
 As a simple example, let’s say that a person wants a new T-shirt.
 The “cost” of the shirt includes:

 - The human time needed to grow the cotton for the shirt.
 We saw earlier that it takes just 8 or 10 seconds of human time to grow the cotton that goes into a T-shirt.

 - The human time needed to spin and weave the cotton into fabric, again just a few seconds because the process is so automated today.